Search box settings on SharePoint sites

 Changing the scope of search

-When you create a new site in SharePoint Online today, and type into the search box, you are taken to the Microsoft Search results page.
-This page shows results from your current site by default and allows you to expand the scope of your search to the hub that the current site is associated with (if there is one), or to the whole organization.
+When you create a new site in SharePoint Online today, and type into the search box, you're taken to the Microsoft Search results page.
+By default the result page shows results from your current site.
+You can expand the scope of your search to the hub that the current site is associated with, if associated to one, or to the whole organization.

 The scope the search box uses, by default, depends on type of site.